-I know I speak on behalf of many in saying, I am inspired and I am appreciative.
+I know I speak for many when I say that I am inspired and appreciative.
 We are a strong and passionate group of Magento engineers and we once again proved the power of community.

 This past Friday and Saturday we hosted a 24 hours Contribution Day before the annual MageCONF 2020 conference.
-The “remote” opportunity – to get back together to connect, to code, to communicate, to share — despite all the lockdowns around the world cannot be under-appreciated.
+The “remote” opportunity to reconnect, code, communicate, and share, despite lockdowns around the world, cannot be under-appreciated.
 Modern systems for communication allow us not only to create traditional webinars but to move entire conferences online including networking, partner roadmaps and peer-led sessions.
 In short, it was a terrific event.

-Do not just take my word for it, below I highlight all that went on.
+Do not just take my word for it, below I highlight all that transpired.
 Beyond this recap, I recommend you dedicate downtime to review the various community-led contributions.

-Traditionally, the MageCONF Contribution Day is one of the largest hackathons in the Magento world.
-Last year we had around 100 participants, physically, in one room.
+Traditionally, MageCONF Contribution Day is one of the largest hackathons in the Magento community.
+Last year, we had around 100 participants physically in one room.
 This year we hosted about the same number, but virtually.
 There were 5 dedicated tracks for different technologies, where every contributor had a chance to try her or himself:

 - Magento Core